Now, let’s add a new build step that generates code using a templating engine called Jinja2.

 Why does the value say <unstamped>

 though?
 This is “determinism” where the output of a build step should only depend on the inputs.
 If the current timestamp appears here, the output will be different every time, causing cache misses for any action that depends on this one, even transitively.
-That will slow down our builds!
-We’ll see how to stamp artifacts for production later.
+That slows down builds!
+You’ll see how to stamp artifacts for production later.

 Depend on the codegen

-Finally let’s use our new templated header file in the application.
+Finally use new templated header file in the application.
 The mylib

 library included a second function, moo_stamped

 to use that instead.
-When we try to run the application now we get an error:
+When you try to run the application now you get an error:

 Traceback (most recent call last):